Michael-Hladun/detectorSimulations_v10/README.md

 # Setup

 ### Requirements
-detectorSimulations is confirmed to run on geant4.10.02 and ROOT 6.04.00.
+detectorSimulations is confirmed to run on geant4.10.02, geant4.10.04, and ROOT 6.04.00.
 Do not use geant4.10.01 as it has a bug in the gamma de-excitation (see issue #35).

-There is a new branch geant4.10.04, which was used to compile the simulation sucessfully against geant4.10.01.p01 (using ROOT 6.10/08).
-The main (untested) change to the branch is the removal of the explicit use of the obsolete G4FermiBreakup model in PhysListHadon.
-It has only been tested (so far) with a simulation of one million gamma rays of 1000 keV using only GRIFFIN (with 20 mm delrin).
-See also issue #40.

 ### Getting the code